List of Days of Our Lives characters introduced in the 2010s: Tate Black

 Tate Black is the son of Brady Black and Theresa Donovan.

 In November 2014, Theresa discovered she was pregnant with Brady's child.
 Kristen DiMera overheard Theresa sharing her news and decided to steal the embryo.
 Before Theresa has a chance to tell Brady about the pregnancy, Kristen sets her plan in motion.
 She hires goons to knock Theresa unconscious and they take her to a warehouse outfitted with gurneys and other medical supplies.
 Kristen arrives at the warehouse and the procedure begins.
 Brady and Theresa's embryo is transferred into Kristen's womb.
 Afterward, Kristen calls Brady to tell him that she will be leaving town with a piece of him.
 Kristen leaves town and evidence of Theresa's pregnancy is erased.
 Brady does not believe Theresa when she eventually gets the chance to tell him she was pregnant.

 The baby appeared for the first time on March 30.
 On April 14, it is revealed that Kristen gave birth in Italy and named Brady and Theresa's baby boy, Christopher, presumably after herself.
 Melanie Jonas finds out what happened and tells Brady.
 Brady goes to Italy and finds Kristen with Christopher, along with Theresa who had been kidnapped by Kristen.
 Brady and Theresa are reunited with Christopher and Kristen is presumed deceased.
 The baby boy is returned to his parents thanks to Melanie and taken home to Salem.
 He undergoes a successful bone marrow transplant, with his mother as the donor.
 Later, his parents rename him Tate Donovan Black.

 The teenage Tate returns to Salem in 2023 after being kicked out of boarding school for a prank gone wrong.
 He is forced to worked off his debt at the Brady Pub, but he encounters Holly Jonas and develops a friendship with her.

 Thomas DiMera

-Thomas Jack DiMera is the son of Chad DiMera and Abigail Deveraux.
+Thomas DiMera is the son of Chad DiMera and Abigail Deveraux.
 He is also the nephew of JJ Deveraux, and the grandson of Stefano DiMera, Madeline Peterson Woods, Jennifer Horton, and Jack Deveraux.
 Currently portrayed by Cary Christopher, who took over the role on May 27, 2020.
+He departed the role on February 17, 2026, when Thomas left for Arizona with Chad and Charlotte.
+Alexander Elijah Bond assumed the role when Thomas returned on April 21 of the same year.
+In August 2026, Bond exited the role, with Cole Gersmeyer recast as his replacement.